 I whish there were a readingclub (or some other group) but there is not.
 What can I do?
 Great if you would like to start such a group yourself!
 In that case we are happy to assist you e.g. by putting a text on this website and in the monthly newsletter.
 If you do not want to initiate a group yourself, you would have to wait until someone else does so.

 Why is the stadsdorp an example of sharing-economy?
 Would not it be easy to be able to borrow something from your neighbour, or to ask for a little help, or to enjoy someone elses talents?
 We have a broad definition of sharing economy.
 Everyone has something he or she is able to do (if one wants to, it is not required).
-We do not pay each other for services, not with doing something in return or by giving a present.
+We do not pay each other for services, neither by doing something in return nor by giving a present.
 Sooner or later there will be something you can do.
 One person gives a lecture on a plenary session, someone else lends a tool, someone else accompanies a person who is afraid to walk alone at night and yet another person organizes an activity.
 Everything is important and everyone “uses” what he or she wants.

 Who is who in the stadsdorp?
 Our stadsdorp is not an organization, there is no board or anything.
 There are people who do whatever they think is useful to make the stadsdorp work.
 They are all neighbours, no one is being paid.